Find a Psychotherapist

 810 Iredell Street, Durham, North Carolina 27705

 Lisa Jurecic is a Executive Function Coach in Durham, North Carolina and has been in practice for 25 years.
-They treat Conflict Resolution, Adjustment, Coping with Stress.
+They treat Cognitive Functioning, Coping with Stress, Relationship(s) with Friends/Roommates.

 Specializing in the treatment of undergraduate and graduate students for mood disorders and ADHD/Executive Function Disorders.